jojo8356/EZQRContact/assets/GUIDEME.md

    - By scan
    - By upload local image
 3. **Contact logo: Convert and share your contacts by QR Code Generation**

+You have a submenu options when you click in card.